Paul-renobato/Week_9_ReadMeGenerator/README.md

-# README GENERATOR
+# ReadMe Generator

 ## DESCRIPTION:
-	 Its makes an autonated ReadMe based on the inputs the user gives.
+	 Make an Auto ReadMe based on the users inputs

 ## Table of Contents
 - [Installation](#installation)